ImSejin/spring-boot-mybatis-toolkit/README.md

 # Spring Boot MyBatis Toolkit
-Toolkit for MyBatis with Spring Boot integration.
+Toolkit for integration of MyBatis and Spring Boot.